Manisha38/foosball-leaderboard/README.md

 # foosball-leaderboard
-Basic leaderboard app to keep track of teams and matches
+Basic leaderboard app to keep track of teams and matches.
+Stack: python-django, database-sqlite, Bootstrap

 ### Install and run on local machine:
 In order to use the app on local machine install the requirements in requirements.txt with the following command: